PRINCE2® (PRINCE 2nd version)

-PRINCE2 started out in life as PRINCE (without the 2) as a UK government method used for managing government I.T. projects.
-During the early 1990’s it was realized that the same tools and techniques that are useful when managing I.T. projects are exactly the same tools and techniques which are useful when managing any type of project.
+PRINCE2 started out in life as PRINCE (without the 2) as a UK government method used for managing I.T. projects.
+During the early 1990’s it was realized that the same tools and techniques that are useful when managing I.T. projects are the same tools and techniques which are useful when managing any type of project.

 The popularity of PRINCE2 comes partly from the fact that it is a generic project management method that can be tailored to suit any size and type of project, within any organization or industry.
 Adopting PRINCE2 means that organizations do not need to re-invent the wheel when it comes to deciding how to manage their projects.